SACHSTech/careers-in-computer-science-Stefantu17/README.md

 <img src="https://www.transitionresourceguide.ca/sites/transitionresourceguide.ca/files/styles/hero_image/public/img/hero/Toronto_1.png?itok=lU6Pgn01" width="450" height="250">

 ## The University
 The University of Toronto St. George Campus offers a Computer Science program like no other program in Canada.
 The program prepares it's students for all aspects that relate to Computer Science, including Web Development.
-After first year, a student can decide to enroll in a Specialist, which can include courses in Web Development, Game Development, AI, and more.
+Students can also decide to enroll in a Specialist, which can include courses in Web Development, Game Development, AI, and more.
+Students who complete this program will receive a Honours Bachelor of Science in Computer Science.

 [Program Information Page](https://future.utoronto.ca/undergraduate-programs/computer-science/)